 PHAs must track the 24-month phase-period for each eligible family, even if a family's expenses go below the appropriate phase-in percentage, during the first or second 12-month phase-in period.
 The phase-in must continue for families who move to another public housing unit at the same PHA.
 When the family is treated as a new admission under a different property/program (e.g., the family moves from public housing to the HCV program), unless the PHA has a written policy to continue the phased-in relief upon admission, the family's expense deduction will be calculated using the 10-percent threshold unless request for general relief is approved by the PHA.
-When a family moves with continued assistance or ports to a new PHA, the family must continue to receive the phased-in relief.
-The family must receive the remaining calendar months of the percentage phase-in.
-The PHA must use the existing phase-in documentation to determine the remaining calendar months and the percentage phase-in.

-The PHA will not continue the phased-in relief for families who move from public housing to HCV.
+The PHA will not continue the phased-in relief for families who move from the HCV program to public housing.
 These families will be treated as new admissions and the sum of expenses that exceeds 10 percent of annual income will be used to calculate their adjusted income.